Creamy Southwest Chicken Soup for Instant Pot

 Anyway… where was I?

-Finishing this soup, yes.
-The addition of almond milk made it a little creamy.
-You can just add more broth to replace it earlier in the recipe if you’d like it to stay brothy.
+I also loved the addition of almond milk to it a little creamy.
+You can just add more broth earlier in the recipe if you’d like it to stay brothy.

 Whoops!
 How did that happen?